YourRoots by Genomelink

 Biography

-• The story of John Fleming began in 1711 in South Leith, Midlothian, Scotland.
+• John Fleming was born in 1711 in South Leith, Midlothian, Scotland, the child of John Fleming And Margaret Steven.

 • John Fleming married Mary Bolling, and had children including Christian William Fleming.